osupplisson/pcr_hsv/Readme.md

 # General description

-This repository contains the codes for the study 'Spatial heterogeneity in the proportion of genital ulcer diseases attributable to HSV-1 and HSV-2 in France, 2022-2023: a full hierarchical Bayesian approach using nationwide restrospective routinely collected data'.
+This repository contains the codes for the study 'Spatial Epidemiology of Genital Ulcer Diseases Attributable to HSV-1 and HSV-2, France, January 2022-December 2024'.